scottcolfer/scottcolfer.github.io/_posts/blogging.md

 WordPress was my blogging platform of choice for years.
 After a while I wanted the ability to back-up my posts, something was not always simple in WordPress.
 Three years ago I moved from a self-hosted WordPress website to GitHub for reasons outlined in this [post](https://scottcolfer.com/2016/04/09/personal-site-github-pages-jekyll.html) and have not looked back.

+GitHub Pages are powered by [Jekyll](https://jekyllrb.com/) which turns plain text into simple, static websites.
+This simplicity is what made them easier for me to backup, unlike the database-driven blogs I had on WordPress.
+Jekyll does the hard work, turning my simple Markdown files into a simple but effective blog published by GitHub Pages.

+GitHub Pages is free.
+I used to spend £50-£100 per year on hosting but now get that for free.
+I run a simple blog on a niche topic read by hundreds of people a month, not thousands (or more).
+I pay for my own domain but that only costs a few quid a year.

+Originally I built my own website through which to view the blog, using HTML and CSS.
+GitHub Pages has moved-on since 2016 and now offers themes.
+I switched to a theme called [Minima](https://github.com/jekyll/minima) earlier in the year and no longer need to engage with code more complicated than Markdown.

 # Publicising the post